 The Contractor shall conduct HRAs for high risk Members with serious mental illness, via face-to-face communication.
-Otherwise, excepted as noted in 5.3.4.1, Initial HRAs for CCC Plus Waiver and EPSDT Populations the Contractor is not required to conduct HRAs face-to-face except in circumstances where appropriate based upon the Member's needs and preferences.
+Otherwise, excepted as noted in 5.3.4.1, Initial HRAs for CCC Plus Waiver and EPSDT Population the Contractor is not required to conduct HRAs face-to-face except in circumstances where appropriate based upon the Member's needs and preferences.

-5.3.4.4 Initial HRAs for Moderate Risk Populations
+5.3.4.4 Initial HRAs for Moderate Risk Population

-For CCC Plus Members who are categorized as a "moderate risk" population, as described below and in Section 23.1, Definitions the Contractor shall ensure that HRAs are completed within sixty (60) calendar days of completion of the MMHS.
+For CCC Plus Members who are classified as "moderate risk", as described below and in Section 23.1, Definitions the Contractor shall ensure that HRAs are completed within sixty (60) calendar days of completion of the MMHS.

-A Member is categorized as "moderate risk" if he or she meets one or more of the following conditions.
-Each of the following conditions is verified through the Member's answer to questions on the MMHS, Part 1 - Medically Complex Classification Questions and Part 2 - Social Determinants of Health and HRA Triage Questions (Attachment 16 of this Contract).
+A Member is classified as "moderate risk" if he or she meets one or more of the following conditions.
+Each of the following conditions is verified through the Member's answer to questions on the MMHS, Part 1 - Medically Complex Classification Questions and Part 2 - Social Determinants of Health and HRA Triage Questions (Attachment 15, MCO Member Health Screening (MMHS) of this Contract).

 Member Condition MCO Member Health Screening Question 1) The Member has had a combination of MMHS Part 2, Question 3; three (3) to four (4) emergency room visits or DMAS history; or hospitalizations related to his or her chronic Emergency department Care Coordination medical, physical, and/or behavioral health ADT feed condition in the past 90 (ninety) calendar days).
-2) The Member has had one (1) to two (2) MMHS Part 2, Question 4 falls resulting in an ED visit, hospitalization or physician visit within the past ninety (90) calendar days 3) The Member needs assistance with ADL's MMHS Part 1, Question 2 4) Member's ability to perform daily tasks is (Question 4 from MCO Member Health impacted by SMI/SUD condition Screening/Medically Complex Classification Questions) 5) Foster Care (if not already High Risk) N/A 6) The Member is covered under the CCC N/A Plus Waiver (Indicator 9) (if not high risk) as described in Section 5.3.4.3 Initial HRAs for
+2) The Member has had one (1) to two (2) MMHS Part 2, Question 4 falls resulting in an ED visit, hospitalization or physician visit within the past ninety (90) calendar days 3) The Member needs assistance with ADL's MMHS Part 1, Question 2 4) Member's ability to perform daily tasks is (Question 4 from MCO Member Health impacted by SMI/SUD condition Screening/Medically Complex Classification Questions) 5) Foster Care (if not already High Risk) N/A 6) The Member is covered under the CCC N/A Plus Waiver (Indicator 9) (if not high risk) as described in Section 5.3.4.3 Initial HRAs for High Risk Population (CCC Plus services are described in Section 4.7.2.2, Services and in Attachment 5 of this Contract).